Symbolic Planning and Multi-Agent Path Finding in Extremely Dense Environments with Unassigned Agents: Applicable Methodologies

 \subsection{Priority-based Configuration Space Search}

-In contrast to the single action per time step approach of Sec. \ref{sec:method-configuration-search}, we now develop a formulation allowing one action per target \blockL{} per time step, enabling parallel execution and reducing rearrangement makespan.
+In contrast to the single action per time step approach of Sec. \ref{sec:method-configuration-search}, we now develop a formulation allowing one action per assigned \blockL{} per time step, enabling parallel execution and reducing rearrangement makespan.

 Algorithm \ref{alg:priority-based-search} begins by assigning priorities based on \blockL{} proximity to goals, as our experiments showed this produces better solutions.
-The priority for each target \(i \in \Ical\) is determined using the heuristic \(h(s, i)\) described in Appendix~\ref{appendix:heuristic}, where smaller values indicate higher priorities.
+The priority for each assigned \blockL{} \(i \in \Ical\) is determined using the heuristic \(h(s, i)\) described in Appendix, where smaller values indicate higher priorities.

-The search iteratively creates rearrangement plans for individual targets while respecting plans of higher-priority \blockL{}s as constraints.
+The search iteratively creates rearrangement plans for individual assigned \blockL{}s while respecting plans of higher-priority \blockL{}s as constraints.
 For a prior plan \(P\), the \textit{computeConstraint}(\(P\)) function generates constraints ensuring the preconditions of higher-priority actions are satisfied.
-For example, if \move{\((i, t, u, v)\)} appears in \(P\), a constraint in \(\xi\) ensures \blockL{} \(i\) occupies \(u\) at time \(t\) while \(v\) remains unoccupied, and no other actions can modify these vertices at time \(t\).
+For example, if \move{\((i, t, u, v)\)} appears in \(P\), a constraint in \(\xi\) ensures \blockL{} \(i\) occupies \(u\) at time \(t\) while \(v\) remains empty, and no other actions can modify these vertices at time \(t\).
 The \textit{computeConstrainedPlan}() function generates plans by pruning states violating \(\xi\) and treating prior plans as external forces, ensuring parallel executability of the resulting plans.